rnaveenpatil/Bite_safe/README.md

-🐞 Meghashree Bros Insect Collections App
+🐞Byte_safe Insect Collections App

-Meghashree Bros Insect Collections App is a full-stack mobile application built using the Flutter framework, designed exclusively for Android OS.
+Byte_safe Insect Collections App is a full-stack mobile application built using the Flutter framework, designed exclusively for Android OS.
 This app allows users to pick an image of an insect from their device’s gallery and instantly retrieve detailed information about that insect.

 ⚙️ Features